mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Fixes an issue where adding an image to a slide was only possible when the image was already in the media library.

 = 1.1.2 =
 Fixes two bugs.
 Fixes an issue where all slides of a channel were removed after re-ordering the slides.
 Fixes a Javascript error that occured when a slide’s freshly selected image didn't have a generated preview image (eg. PDFs on hosting not capable of converting PDFs).